-If you are living with a person with an alcohol or drug problem, or if in the past you have lived with an alcohol abuser, please try some of our meetings.
+If you are living with a person with an alcohol problem, or if in the past you have lived with an alcohol abuser, please try some of our meetings.
 We have survived the same problems you are experiencing.

 The most difficult part of joining Al-Anon and Alateen is finding the courage to walk into the first meeting.
 The welcome we each received in our first meeting has given us the willingness to return.
 Hearing from others who have been in a similar situation gives us hope.
 Discovering that each of us is accepted unconditionally, no matter what problems we have, is a relief.
 Being a part of a recovery process gives us strength.